Astro 110 Campus Observatory is OPEN for Monday, May 4th.

 The Campus Observatory is located on Williams Street just to the south of the parking lots, and just in front of the track.
 It is set back from the street a bit, so look for three domed buildings.
 Linked is a more detailed map.

 Weather permitting, the observatory is open on Mondays and Wednesdays from 9-10 PM.
-Please check this page to find out if observatory is open or closed due to cloudy, rainy, dusty or stormy skies (note that we cannot see stars and planets through clouds, and dust damages the optics of our telescopes!).
+Please check this page to find out if observatory is open or closed due to cloudy, rainy, dusty or stormy skies (note that we cannot see stars and planets through clouds, and dust damages the optics of our telescopes!) or call the observatory hotline – there will be a message left by 8 PM explaining whether we are open or closed.
 Sometimes it clears too late to open, while other times it will cloud-up right before we open.
 That’s life in the astronomy world.
 Thus, it is best to always try to do your observing at the beginning of each observing period, and not wait until the last possible week—you may get clouded out, and there is no way to make-up this work.

 Campus Observatory Schedule